 Import Best Practices

 In the interest of brevity in this document, "policy values and controls" will be referred to simply as "controls" unless there is a specific difference between them.
 The resolution mechanism for policy values and controls is the same.
-Turbot will start running a control as soon as the dependent policies are ready.
+Guardrails will start running a control as soon as the dependent policies are ready.
 Outside of this specific discussion on account imports, typical workflows focus on controls, not policy values.

 Imports: Under the Hood

-An account import has several phases that need to be completed before an account is "ready".
+A cloud account import has several phases that need to be completed before an account is "ready".
 They are:

-- Set credential policies
+2. Set credential policies

-In parallel:
+3. In parallel:

-- Event Handler infrastructure deployment (if enabled)
+• Event Handler infrastructure deployment (if enabled)

-- Resource discovery
+• Resource discovery

-- Policy creation for each discovered resource
+• Policy creation for each discovered resource

-- Control creation for each discovered resource
+• Control creation for each discovered resource

 As soon as resources are discovered, processing of controls starts.
 There are no distinct phases where all resource are discovered then all policies calculated then all controls evaluated.
 All three activities are processed in parallel.